afahounko/netdot-rhel7/README.md

 can enter them by hand.

 Would you like me to automatically choose some CPAN mirror sites for you?
-(This means connecting to the Internet) [yes] `ENTER` The script may ask you to create a fake password for testing purposes.
+(This means connecting to the Internet) [yes] ENTER The script may ask you to create a fake password for testing purposes.
 You can skip that part.

 ```

 The script will install the missing modules.
-At the end, you should see that every module installed successfully.

 Run `make installdeps`  until you get all perl modules installed

 ```

 ===============RESULTS===============
 RRDs..............................................ok
 GraphViz..........................................ok